adrianeyre/angular2-website/README.md

-# angular2-website
-Website created with Angular 2 framework
+# Website build in Angular 2 Framework